Getting Started with TruUp

 - Timezone: Ensure your timezone matches your accounting system so dates align correctly.

-Once you’ve reviewed your dashboard and configured settings, you’re ready to export adjustments:
+Once you’ve reviewed your dashboard and configured settings, you have two ways to get adjustments into QuickBooks:

 - Journal date